-These perceptions and judgements give rise to emotions such as guilt, shame and envy which have a negative impact on our financial behaviour such as savings and investments.
+These perceptions and judgements give rise to emotions, such as guilt, shame and envy, which have a negative impact on our financial behaviour such as savings and investments.

 And because the law of attraction is a law of nature, our external environment will start to change – all your relationships (including work) will become better.

-And let’s face it when have great relationships with people in our environment, our stress is reduced which has a positive impact on our finances.
+When have great relationships with people in our environment, our stress is reduced which has a positive impact on our finances.

 How to practice self love

 1. Practice self-compassion